espocrm/documentation/docs/user-guide/quotes.md

 By default, a number field is auto-incremented.
 You can disable auto-increment at Administration > Entity Manager > Quote > Fields > number.
 It's also possible to make the number field read-only.

-The prefix before the generated next number of the quote can be configured at Administration > Entity Manager > Quote > Fields > numberA.
+The prefix of the next number, the next number itself and the quantity of digits in the number can be configured at Administration > Entity Manager > Quote > Fields > numberA.

 ## Default tax